SathishS2202/SathishS2202/README.md

 ## Get in Touch
 I'm always open to new opportunities and collaborations.
 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/sathish-s-666b11255/) or reach out via [email](mailto:your-email@example.com).

-## Fun Fact
-Did you know?
-I once built a web app in under 48 hours during a hackathon, and it won the first prize!

 ## Quote I Live By
-_"Code is like humor.
+"Code is like humor.
 When you have to explain it, it’s bad."_ – Cory House

 ## Contributions
 I love collaborating on open-source projects.
 If you'd like to contribute or need help with a project, feel free to reach out!